 Districts with July 1 Fiscal Year

-A district with a fiscal year beginning July 1 may use the certified estimate of the taxable value of district property in preparing the published notice if the district does not receive the certified appraisal roll on or before June 7.
+A district with a fiscal year beginning July 1 may use the certified estimate of the taxable value of district property [see CCG(LEGAL)] in preparing the required notice if the district does not receive the certified appraisal roll on or before June 7.
 A district that uses a certified estimate may adopt a budget at the public meeting designated in the published notice prepared using the estimate, but the district may not adopt a tax rate before the district receives the certified appraisal roll for the district.
 Education Code 44.004(h)–(i)

 Budget Adoption After Tax Rate Adoption

-Notwithstanding Education Code 44.004(g), (h), and (i), above, a district may adopt a budget after the district adopts a tax rate for the tax year in which the fiscal year covered by the budget begins if the district elects to adopt a tax rate before receiving the certified appraisal roll for the district as provided by Tax Code 26.05(g).
+Notwithstanding Education Code 44.004(g), (h), and (i), above, a district may adopt a budget after the district adopts a tax rate for the tax year in which the fiscal year covered by the budget begins if the district elects to adopt a tax rate before receiving the certified appraisal roll for the district.
 If a district elects to adopt a tax rate before adopting a budget, the district must publish notice and hold a meeting for the purpose of discussing the proposed tax rate.
 Following adoption of the tax rate [see CCG], the district must publish notice and hold another public meeting before the district may adopt a budget.
 The comptroller shall prescribe the language and format to be used in the notices.
 The district may use the certified estimate of taxable value in preparing a notice under this provision.
 Education Code 44.004(j)

 Publication of Adopted Budget

-On final approval of the budget by the board, the district shall post on the district's Internet website a copy of the budget adopted by the board.
+On final approval of the budget by the board, the district shall post on the district's internet website a copy of the budget adopted by the board.
 The district's website must prominently display the electronic link to the adopted budget.
 A district shall maintain the adopted budget on the district's website until the third anniversary of the date the budget was adopted.
 Education Code 44.0051

 Amendment of Approved Budget